AnnJohn/reviewing-and-updating-curriculum-quiz/README.md

-# Course Outline Quiz
+# Reviewing and Updating Curriculum Quiz

 ???

 # Course Outline Quiz

-?: What is the typical flow of lessons in a unit?

-(X) have a progression of readmes with each followed one by a lab, and more difficult labs at the very end of the unit ( ) have a progression of labs with each one followed by a readme that explains the concept ( ) have all your readmes first and then all your labs following that
+?: After you’ve written the first draft of your lesson, you

+( ) mark it as “Complete” in the spreadsheet
+(X) make a pull request to master
+( ) make a pull request to master and merge it immediately afterwards

 ?: Which of the following is an example of a strong learning objective?